Joe Morton

-Joseph Thomas Morton Jr. (born October 18, 1947) is an American stage, television and film actor.
-He has worked with film director John Sayles in The Brother from Another Planet (1984), City of Hope (1991) and Lone Star (1996).
-Other films he has appeared in include Terminator 2: Judgment Day (1991), Of Mice and Men (1992), Speed (1994), Apt Pupil (1998), Blues Brothers 2000 (1998), What Lies Beneath (2000), Ali (2001), Paycheck (2003), Stealth (2005), American Gangster (2007), Batman v Superman: Dawn of Justice (2016), Justice League (2017), and Zack Snyder's Justice League (2021).
+Joseph Thomas Morton Jr. (born October 18, 1947) is an American actor.
+Known as a character actor for his numerous roles on stage, television and film, he has received several awards including a Primetime Emmy Award as well as a nomination for a Tony Award.

+He has collaborated with film director John Sayles three times, acting in his films The Brother from Another Planet (1984), City of Hope (1991) and Lone Star (1996).
+Other films he has appeared in include ...And Justice for All (1979), Terminator 2: Judgment Day (1991), Of Mice and Men (1992), Speed (1994), Apt Pupil (1998), Blues Brothers 2000 (1998), What Lies Beneath (2000), Ali (2001), Paycheck (2003), Stealth (2005), American Gangster (2007), Batman v Superman: Dawn of Justice (2016), Justice League (2017), and Zack Snyder's Justice League (2021).

 His television work includes his role as Eli Pope, Olivia Pope's father, in Scandal, for which he won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2014, and the role of Henry Deacon on the TV series Eureka.

-In 2019, Morton narrated the Audible .com program, The Water Dancer, by Ta-Nehisi Coates.
+On stage, Morton made his Broadway debut in Two Gentlemen of Verona (1971).
+He received a nomination for the Tony Award for Best Actor in a Musical for his role in the musical Raisin (1973).
+He made his West End debut portraying Colin Powell in the David Hare play Stuff Happens (2004).

-Early life
+Early life and education

-Morton was born in Harlem, the son of Evelyn, a secretary, and Joseph Thomas Morton Sr., a U.S. Army intelligence officer.
+Morton was born in Harlem, New York City, the son of Evelyn, a secretary, and Joseph Thomas Morton Sr., a U.S. Army intelligence officer.
 Because of his father's military service, he spent parts of his childhood in West Germany and Okinawa.
 When Morton was 10 years old, his father died.
+Morton was raised Catholic and attended a Catholic military school for a time.
+He was an altar boy and considered becoming a priest.
 Morton graduated from Andrew Jackson High School and studied drama at Hofstra University.